 The birds are singing.
 I woke up with their sound at 4:30a.m. to begin my day.
 It is Thursday on the calendar but Monday for me.
 That is the day that I begin my work week.
 I started reading baby boomer blogs on the computer as I drank my morning coffee.

 Some people wrote about exercising and healthy eating.
 Others wrote about how difficult it is to save money for retirement.
 Then one person wrote a humorous blog about finding a vibrator as she dug in the garden to plant watermelon.
-This gave me encouragement to write.
+This gave me encouragement to write about stress overload.

 Today I am just going to keep it simple and write the truth about my feelings.
 This boomer is in stress overload – but is managing to be responsible.
 Maybe you can relate.
 As a child, I was always taught to be responsible.
 I have been.
 I work a full time job and dream of retirement.
 My funds say no that may never be possible.
 Can you relate?
 We are in a different era of life.
 Facing the truth is not always easy but necessary for me.

 I had a grandchild born this week.
 She is over a 1000 miles away in Florida.
 My heart says to forget my job, catch a plane, and GO.
 My bank account says no you can not plus I have a job to go to tonight that gives me good health care benefits and a pay check to pay my bills.
 At age sixty-three, I will do what I was taught;be responsible.
 Many boomers are feeling overwhelmed and in stress overload.
-They are taking care of their parents in their homes or visiting them in nursing homes.
+They are taking care of their parents in their homes or taking care of their grand kids.
 Others are going to job interviews to start second jobs to make ends meet.
 Many are sitting at computers each day with severe arthritis but pounding away on their computers to make money to survive in today’s economy.
 We are in stress overload.

 I am grateful to have a job but I have to be honest.
 I would rather be in Florida holding my new grandchild and sitting beside my daughter’s bedside.
 This is our world today.
 As a divorced female the responsibility can put me easily into stress overload.